r4catak/MC-8bits-CPU/README.md

 This is a personnal project where I tried to create a simple CPU using minecraft redstone.
 It still needs debugging but it supports small programs.
+It is theoretically turing complete.